timbledum/easywx/README.md

    generous spacing
 3. Allowing gui prompts to be called via easy to use functions.
-   Typically gui frameworks require you to construct a class system then call a loop – this cuts through all of that tedious set-up work
+   Typically gui frameworks require you to construct a class system then call a loop – this library cuts through all of that tedious set-up work

 ### Example usage